 Space for your four legged friend

-With 1500 acres of parkland, paws are welcome to explore the parkland with you.
+With 1500 acres of parkland and beautiful gardens, paws are welcome to explore with you.

 There are five way-marked walks to follow, which include ancient trees, a trip to the Iron Age hill fort or a short meander through the 'Picturesque' Fishpool Valley, complete with a family sized bird hide.